daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```
 1E 89 EF 5F BC CC 6C DC 5D 1D EF 1F BD 1D 6D 7C FC 19 09 EF 1D 4D 1C AC DC 1D 6D C8 7C AD 7C 00 86 12 40
 ```
-Becomes
+Becomes:
 C:\Windows\System32\svchost.exe
 This explains why it got injected into "svchost.exe"

-If we continue execution, it calls the API function "RemoteThread", to create a thread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process
+If we continue execution, it calls the API function "RemoteThread", to create a thread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process.

-In the spawned svchost.exe process it once again uses CRC32 hashing to resolve API calls from wininet.dll
+In the spawned svchost.exe process it once again uses CRC32 hashing to resolve API calls from wininet.dll.
 ```
 InternetOpenA
 InternetOpenUrlA